libp2p/specs/protocol-select/README.md

 In _Protocol Select_ endpoints make use of Early Data to speed up protocol negotiation.
-As soon as an endpoints reaches a state during the handshake where it can send encrypted application data, it sends a list of supported protocols, no matter whether it is in the role of a client or server.
-Note that depending on the handshake protocol used (and the optimisations implemented), either the client or the server might arrive at this state first.
+As soon as an endpoints reaches a state during the handshake where it can send encrypted application data, it sends a list of supported protocols, no matter whether it is in the role of a dialer or listener.
+Note that depending on the handshake protocol used (and the optimisations implemented), either the dialer or the dialer might arrive at this state first.

-When using TLS 1.3, the server can send Early Data after it receives the ClientHello.
-Early Data is encrypted, but at this point of the handshake the client's identity is not yet verified.
+When using TLS 1.3, the listener can send Early Data after it receives the ClientHello.
+Early Data is encrypted, but at this point of the handshake the dialer's identity is not yet verified.

 While Noise in principle allows sending of unencrypted data, endpoints MUST NOT use this to send their list of protocols.
 An endpoint MAY send it as soon it is